Supporting Charity and Giving

 ‘The Big Knit is a joint campaign between Age UK and Innocent drinks to help vulnerable older people.
 You knit the hats, Innocent drinks wear them and 25p of every drink sold will go to Age UK.
 Every bottle sold will generate a 25p donation from Innocent to support Age UK, helping older people during the cold winter months.’

-During the months of October and November we collected items for the Harvest Festival.
-At this time we gather together to give thanks to God for feeding people in town and country alike through the marvels of creation.
-We gathered a variety of fresh produce to remind us of the glory of God’s creation and at the same time we took this opportunity to collect even more items for our local Food Bank.
+During the months of October and November we collected items for the Harvest Festival and at the same time we took this opportunity to collect even more items for our local Food Bank.

 The children at St Dominic’s have been working with a member of our community Mr. Peter Lead from Stroud bee keepers to assist in a project to help fund the education of two children in a Catholic school in Ghana.
 Peter has launched this appeal in one of our assemblies and the children are very keen to start raising funds.
 Along with Woodchester Endowed Primary School and our linked parishes we hope to raise the sum of £1,900.